 Current availability and reliability reports include statistics for the information discovery services (top-BDIIs).
 The set of monitored core services will be gradually extended to include workload management systems, file catalogues, VO management services etc.

 As shown in Figure 17, currently 77% of the Resource infrastructure Providers operate top-BDII services with an average monthly availability that exceeds 97%.
-France, Greece, Italy, The Netherlands and Turkey are the NGIs whose top-BDIIs delivered 100% availability during the while reference period.
+France, Greece, Italy, The Netherlands and Turkey are the NGIs whose top-BDIIs delivered 100% availability during the reference period.

 Starting in January 2012, NGIs whose service availability does not reach 99%, are being assisted to define a plan for service improvement.
 The short term objective of this action is to further enhance the performance offered to end-users.